-DURANGO, Colo. - La Plata Electric Association, Inc. (LPEA), in partnership with the Colorado Rural Electric Association (CREA), seeks high school juniors to participate as part of the National Rural Electric Cooperative Association's (NRECA) 2019 National Youth Tour Conference in Washington D.C., set for June 12-20, 2019.
-Application deadline is Monday, January 14, 2019.
-All high school juniors whose households receive electricity from LPEA are eligible to apply.
+DURANGO, Colo. - La Plata Electric Association, Inc. (LPEA), in partnership with the Colorado Rural Electric Association (CREA), seeks high school juniors to participate as part of the National Rural Electric Cooperative Association's (NRECA) 2020 National Youth Tour Conference in Washington D.C., set for June 17-25, 2020.

 “As someone who worked for a US Senator in Congress, this is an excellent opportunity for high-school juniors to experience the nation’s capital,” said LPEA Chief Executive Officer Jessica Matlock.
 “Annually, LPEA and our statewide cooperatives select and sponsor high school juniors for this all-expenses paid experience.
 Don’t let this opportunity pass you by.”

 La Plata Electric Association, Inc. Youth Tour delegates, shown here while visiting Capitol Hill in 2019, will pass the torch of leadership to a new group of high school juniors this spring.
 Current delegates shown above, now high school seniors, include (L-R): Larissa Gallegos, Irie Sentner, Emma Happ, Diego Salinas and Heleny Zacamolpa.

 The Youth Tour allows students to experience the nation’s capital and learn more about how they can make a difference as young adults.
 Students will learn about the cooperative business model and values, visit historic monuments and memorials, pay their respects at The Arlington National Cemetery, tour a variety of Smithsonian museums and meet elected officials, all while building a peer network with young leaders from across the country.